Foundling Hospital, Shrewsbury, Shropshire

 The withdrawal of government funding for the charity in 1760 quickly resulted in a fall-off in its admissions and the branch Hospitals were gradually closed.
 In 1769, 50 of the older boys at Shrewsbury were transferred to Ackworth.
 The number of inmates continued to be run down until the final closing down began in 1771.
 In June 1772, all the children aged seven or over were ordered to be returned to London, with thirty-one being sent by wagon the following month.
 At the end of the year, the Hospital's furniture, beds and bedding were sold off.

-In 1784, the parishes of Shrewsbury bought the premises for the sum of £6,080 for use as a 'House of Industry' or workhouse.
-It continued in that role until 1871 when the site was acquired by Shrewsbury School.
+The building was subsequently occupied by Baker's woollen manufactory and was also used to house foreign prisoners.
+In 1784, the parishes of Shrewsbury bought the premises for the knock-down sum of £6,080 for use as a 'House of Industry' or workhouse.
+In 1871, the site was acquired by Shrewsbury School.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.